 Lots of times when hamsters shake, it’s from fear.
 Things that don’t look (or smell) scary to you could set your hamster off with seemingly no notice.
 Try to perceive the world through the eyes of a small pet to figure out what’s troubling him.
-For example, a dog or cat smell could send him into panic mode even as you struggle to perceive it.
+For example, a dog or cat scent could send him into panic mode even as you struggle to perceive it.
 Those are his predators!
 Remove the offending object or beastie and see if he returns to normal.

 He went into hibernation